GabsMeloTI/system-hospital/README.md

 Refer to the [Spring Boot documentation](https://spring.io/projects/spring-boot) for additional help.

-## 🗒️ To-Do Features

-- **Patient Records Management**: Enhance patient records and history management.
-- **Appointment Scheduling**: Implement advanced scheduling features.
-- **Billing System Integration**: Integrate a billing system for handling patient charges.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss new features or improvements.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Thank you for exploring **System Hospital**!
-We aim to provide a reliable and efficient solution for hospital management and patient care. 🏥🚀